drevops/vortex/docs/deployment.md

    for project Technical Lead and Deployer user.
 2. There should be no pushes to Acquia Cloud repository.
 3. There may be `main` or `develop` branch in Acquia Cloud repository.
-4. Technical Lead is expected to regularly cleanup `feature/*` branches in Acquia Cloud repository.
+4. Technical Lead is expected to regularly cleanup `feature/*` and `bugfix/*` branches in Acquia Cloud repository.

 [//]: # (#;> ACQUIA)